ReddyBytes/Kubernetes-K8s/1_Intro_Architecture_Installation/4-YAML-files.md

 ## YAML file
-A YAML (YAML Ain't Markup Language) file is a human-readable data serialization standard used in configuration files,
+A YAML (YAML Ain't Markup Language).
+It is a human-readable data serialization standard used in configuration files,

 ### Why we need ???
 - YAML is known for its readability and simplicity.